TL;DR

 This development underscores the Trump administration’s focus on fertility as a political and ideological issue, raising questions about the scientific validity of their claims and the potential influence on public policy.
 The emphasis on environmental toxins and sperm counts may distract from addressing systemic socioeconomic barriers that significantly affect fertility and birth rates.
 The proposals and rhetoric could shape future legislation and public perceptions about reproductive health, with implications for healthcare policy and societal priorities.

-Frida Fertility at-Home Insemination Kit, Developed with Specialists for Conception Support, Easy DIY Insemination for Minimal Sperm Waste & Family Planning, 2 Applicators & 2 Collection Cups
+Frida Fertility At-Home Insemination Kit, Developed with Specialists for Conception Support, Easy DIY Insemination for Minimal Sperm Waste & Family Planning, 2 Applicators & 2 Collection Cups

-Frida Fertility at-Home Insemination Kit, Developed with Specialists for Conception Support, Easy DIY Insemination for Minimal Sperm Waste & Family Planning, 2 Applicators & 2 Collection Cups
+Frida Fertility At-Home Insemination Kit, Developed with Specialists for Conception Support, Easy DIY Insemination for Minimal Sperm Waste & Family Planning, 2 Applicators & 2 Collection Cups

 COMPLETE AT-HOME INSEMINATION KIT: Everything you need for at-home insemination, designed for couples trying to conceive or seeking…